 Preschoolers (3 to 4 years old)

-• Focus on key concepts.
-For example, ask your child to point to all the blue items or count the chickens on the page.
+- Focus on key concepts.
+For example, ask your child to point to all the blue items or count the number of items on the page.

-• Ask your child to choose the book you will share.
-Having your child choose supports decision-making skills and self-expression.
+- Ask your child to choose the book you will share.
+This choice supports decision-making skills and self-expression.

 Here are three of our favorites: